This article will be updated regularly through November.

 What happens next?

-A hearing on Pfizer-BioNTech’s application will take place on October 26.
 Parents of children who are younger — those from 2 to 5 years old and infants as young as 6 months old — will have to wait longer.
 Trial data on these groups is not expected to be released until later this year, Pfizer said in September.

 For parents wanting more advice on getting their kids vaccinated, “This is a great time for people to start talking to their pediatrician,” said Margaret Aldrich, director of pediatric infection control at the Children’s Hospital at Montefiore in the Bronx.
+Some cities like New York and Washington have reopened mass vaccination sites, and vaccine appointments are also available at some schools.

 Natasha Burgert, a general pediatrician in Overland Park, Kansas, told The 19th she is encouraging vaccine-hesitant parents to talk to their pediatricians and other trusted sources to make decisions for their family, especially as misinformation spreads online.